 While I go wandering on, —

 Despised, forgotten still;

 The second and third verses of If This Be All are similarly dreary, as Brontë uses words such as “decay,” “slave,” and “despised” to maintain the dreary atmosphere of her piece.
-The speaker in the poem is lamenting the idea that all joys in life eventually conclude, and that their own life in particular as kept them far away from hope of love, and has left them unable to do things for their own self, but rather to work for others as little more than an afterthought to them.
+The speaker in the poem is lamenting the idea that all joys in life eventually conclude, and that their own life in particular as kept them far away from the hope of love and has left them unable to do things for their own self, but rather to work for others as little more than an afterthought to them.
 The reference to “constant care,” “frequent pain,” and the idea of being despised and forgotten creates a very abstract, atmospheric environment around the speaker.
-Whether it is a poor family, a terrible job, or a deep depression that causes them this frequent pain is entirely unspecified, and Brontë instead focuses on the feeling of pain, ignoring the cause.
+Whether it is a poor family, a terrible job or a deep depression that causes them this frequent pain is entirely unspecified, and Brontë instead focuses on the feeling of pain, ignoring the cause.
 This keeps the poem relatable for any reader, rather than isolating the poem for those who, for example, have excellent jobs that make them happy, or love and are loved by their families a great deal.